Holiday Foods to Help Maintain Weight

 Whether you go for pumpkin or pecan pie one thing is certain: you won’t leave your taste buds disappointed.
 In addition to being tasty, these pies possess some nutritional value as well.

-For instance, pumpkin contains a good deal of Vitamin A, Vitamin C and fibre.
+For instance, and as per our Edmonton dietitian, Alana, pumpkin contains a good deal of Vitamin A, Vitamin C and fibre.
 Pecans also deliver considerable fibre along with healthy fats, manganese, as well as copper, thiamine and magnesium–albeit in smaller amounts.

 But it’s not all roses in pumpkin and apple pieland.
 Both of these popular holiday foods contain not-so-healthy ingredients, namely the crust, butter, some sort of cream or shortening, and often sugar.